francesjgonzales/proj3/README.md

 pip3 install flask
 ```

-- Work with user authentication
+- Work with user authentication. (*This will be develop in the later stage of the project)
 ```
 pip3 install flask-login
 ```